seanreed1111/sql-recipes/recipes.md

 See Also
 As shown in this section, LEFT JOIN is useful for finding values with no match in another table or for showing whether each value is matched.
 LEFT JOIN may also be used to produce a summary that includes all items in a list, even those for which there’s nothing to summarize.
 This is very common for characterizing the relationship between a master table and a detail table.
 For example, a LEFT JOIN can produce “total sales per customer” reports that list all customers, even those who haven’t bought anything during the summary period.
 (See Recipe 12.4 for information about master-detail lists.)
-You can also use LEFT JOIN to perform consistency checking when you receive two datafiles that are supposed to be related, and you want to determine whether they really are.
+You can also use LEFT JOIN to perform consistency checking when you receive two datafiles that are supposed to be related, and you want to deterMINe whether they really are.
 (That is, you want to check the integrity of their relationship.)
-Import each file into a MySQL table, and then run a couple of LEFT JOIN statements to determine whether there are unattached rows in one table or the other—that is, rows that have no match in the other table.
+Import each file into a MySQL table, and then run a couple of LEFT JOIN statements to deterMINe whether there are unattached rows in one table or the other—that is, rows that have no match in the other table.
 Recipe 12.13 discusses how to identify (and optionally delete) these unattached rows.

 ---